Chrahuldeveloper/Chrahuldeveloper/Readme.md

 ## Current Projects

+* ⏳ **DayMark**
+  A daily progress and discipline app that helps you mark each day with intention.
+  DayMark focuses on small wins, streaks, and consistency—so you track progress by days, not goals, and never lose momentum.

 * 🦞 **Feedsense.ai**
   Centralize and analyze feedback across multiple websites using AI-powered insights.
 Collect user input, prioritize improvements, and enhance user experience—all from one dashboard.